boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ---
-title: facil.io - 0.8.x Core Library Documentation
+title: facil.io - 0.8.x C STL - a Simple Template Library for C
 sidebar: 0.8.x/_sidebar.md
 ---
 # {{{title}}}

-The core library types and functions can be found in the header `fio.h`.

-The header is well documented and very long, and as a result, so is this documentation.
+The `fio-stl.h` header is a macro based header that includes different type templates and helpers.

-The header can be included more than once to produce multiple types of Hash Maps or data Sets.
-As well as to include some of it's optional features such as the binary String helpers and the linked list types.
+The header can be included more than once to produce multiple types of hash maps or, data sets, dynamic arrays, etc'.

 ## Connection (Protocol) Management